Overview of the Prayer Labyrinth

 Commonly called an eleven-circuit labyrinth, this singular path lies in eleven concentric circles with thirty-four turns going into the twelfth circle or center called the rosette.
 There are no dead ends or false passages but a winding path that leads unerringly to the center.
 After you reach the center you turn around and walk the same winding path out again.
 The religious community as well as the medical community are hailing the benefits of prayer.
 Walking this ancient design while praying gives double benefit.
 It calms the mind, relaxes the body, and reduces stress.
 For Christians who walk it, this tool provides a space that guides the mind and heart in prayer.

-The Life Enrichment Center is pleased to know of your request to rent the Canvas Labyrinth.
+The Warren Willis Camp and Conference Center is pleased to know of your request to rent the Canvas Labyrinth.
 The Labyrinth rental is available on a first come basis.
 We try to accommodate all requests and work to avoid conflicts in rental times and dates.

 The following rental process is currently in place to facilitate requests: